qw2273/Learning-to-Use-Git/README.md

 ![staging-area](/images/staging-area.png)

 ## Useful command List
 * `cd repositoryname`: set to specific repository
 * `git status`: shows you which files are in this staging area, and which files have changes that haven't yet been put there.
+* `git add filename`: add a file to the staging area
 * `git diff filename`: compare the file as it currently is to what you last saved
-* `git diff without any filenames`: show all the changes in your repository
+* `git diff`: show all the changes in your repository
 * `git diff directory`: show you the changes to the files in some directory
+* `git diff -r HEAD`:  The `-r` flag means "compare to a particular revision", and `HEAD` is a shortcut meaning "the most recent commit"

 A diff is a formatted display of the differences between two sets of files.
 Git displays diffs like this:
 `diff --git a/data/northern.csv b/data/northern.csvindex 5eb7a96..5a2a259 100644` <br />
 `--- a/data/northern.csv` <br />
 `+++ b/data/northern.csv` <br />